OSobky/speech-recognition-AWS/README.md

 #### The different phases for the end-to-end example are described below: ####

 1. [Data Acquisition & storage in AWS](#1-data-acquisition--storage-in-aws)
-    1. We will be using Speech Command dataset provided by Google
-    2. The dataset will be stored in Amazon S3 Bucket.
 2. [Data pre-processing using AWS SageMaker Processing Jobs](#2-data-preprocessing-using-aws-sagemaker-processing-jobs)
 3. [Model Training in AWS](#3-model-training-in-aws)
 4. [ML Deployment Web using AWS SageMaker End-Points](#4-ml-deployment-web-using-aws-sagemaker-end-points)